StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 >
 > StarRocks prior to 2.4 does not support the functions demonstrated below.

 StarRocks 2.4 supports creating asynchronous materialized views for multiple base tables to allow modeling data warehouse.
+Asynchronous materialized views support all [Data Models](../table_design/Data_model.md).

 As for the current version, multi-table materialized views support two refresh strategies: